DataDog/hiring-engineers/answers.md

 Level 2 - Visualizing your Data
 	* Clone database dashboard and add Agent Check metrics: "Screen Shot - Custom Agent Check.png"

+	* What is the difference between a timeboard and a screenboard?
+	All the graphs on timeboard are synchronized on the same time and they are sorted in a grid-like fashion.
+	Screenboard provides more flexibility.
+Graphs can have different time frame and can be palced anywhere on the page.
+Text and pictures can be added to screenboard as well.
+	Graphs on timeboard can be shared individuly but ScreenBoard can be shared as a whole.